 At least two members of the program staff must be registered through the Texas A&M University Code Maroon Emergency Notification System or branch campus equivalent.
 Code Maroon is Texas A&M University’s emergency notification system that gives the University the ability to communicate health and safety information in an emergency.

-Each participant and his or her parent/guardian and CPM program staff members must complete a Texas A&M University CPM liability waiver.
-For Texas A&M employees serving as CPM program staff, if the CPM program is in fulfillment of job responsibilities listed in your TAMU job description, a waiver is not required.
+Each participant and his or her parent/guardian and UYP program staff members must complete a Texas A&M University UYP liability waiver.
+For Texas A&M employees serving as UYP program staff, if the UYP program is in fulfillment of job responsibilities listed in your TAMU job description, a waiver is not required.
 All waivers must be retained by the Program Sponsor for at least three (3) years after the program date.

 Each blank space on the wavier must be completed with your program’s information.
 The first two spaces in the first section will be for your program’s name and the name of your organization/department.
 The third blank, under the Indemnity Clause section, will be a list of the potential risks that the program participants will be exposed to during program activities.
 Please be sure to list the risks of participation rather than naming the activities of the program.
 In addition to physical risks, there may exist other types of risk – consider including emotional risks that the participant may experience as well.